 There are many things that are the same yet different.
-For fruits example.
+Fruits for example.
 All fruits are from nature and are characterized to be fruits.
 Yet at the same time an apple can’t be the same thing as a banana.
-Nor can a pineapple be associate with a grape.
+Nor can a pineapple be associated with a grape.

 When we look at the girl with a hijab, or that teenage boy with a beard we commonly associate them as muslims.
 All muslims follow Islam so they must basically be the same, right?
 WRONG.

 Both words are interrelated, but are not necessarily synonyms of each other.
 I’ll explain further:

 Islam comes from the arabic root word “salema” which means peace, purity, submission, and obedience.
 Spiritually, it means submission to the will of Allah (God) and listening to his commands which he has set for all of humanity.
 To me, Islam is a lifestyle.
 Islam is perfection.

 Muslim is the name for a follower of Islam.
 It is defined as one who literally submits to Allah.
 It doesn’t matter if you’re a man or a woman, black, white, Indian, Arab, if you submit to Allah you are a muslim.

 As quoted by one of my most favorite speakers Yusuf Estes,

 “Both “Muslim” and “Islam” come from the same root: “S”, “L”, “M” (silm) meaning; “to submit in peace”; “surrender in obedience”; and this immediately implies a relationship between two entities, one being superior to the other or in charge of matters.”

 As you can see, both words are related with a relationship between them, but they’re not the same.
 Islam clearly is higher than muslim.
 And that leads into my main point of discussion in this post: